 Eustace plans to annoy the Hunchback and insult him until he leaves.

-Instead of a battle sequence there is a play sequence in the barn.
+Instead of a big struggle sequence there is a play sequence in the barn.
 The barn is the Nowhere equivalent of the Notre Dame Cathedral because it allows for great contrast between high and low places — the highest point of the barn is really quite high, and we are reminded of this fact numerous times via high angle and low angle contrasting shots.

 We find lots of high-low juxtaposition in stories about social inequality, which is very much what we have in the Hunchback story.